linusshops/prophet/README.md

 For best results, your Magento installation should be managed with magento-composer-installer.

+If you want to use Jest with prophet, either have it installed globally

+`npm install -g jest-cli`

+or as part of your module's node modules.

 ##Commands

 Prophet must be executed from the command line at the Magento root.